Novels and movies are the best mirror of times for they often spill the beans, whereas, history can be contrived and VVIPISM most certainly, imposed.

 Perhaps, there was an opportunity for this great writer to write another book on India after the British Imperialism on Indian VVIPISM titled “Indian Days.’
 But sad, he is no more.

 In the ‘QUOTE-UNQUOTE’ below there is peace 1 and peace 2 that tells the unkind ways in which many Britishers thought about Asians.
-But since 1934 Indians have moved ahead and so will the Aam Aadmi of India.
+But since 1934 Indians have moved on and so will the Aam Aadmi of India.

 “The old type of servant is disappearing,” agreed Mr. Macgregor.
 “In my young days, when one’s butler was disrespectful, one sent him along to the jail with a chit saying ‘Please give the bearer fifteen lashes’.
 Ah well, eheu gugaces!
 Those days are gone forever, I am afraid.”